RTEMS/rtems-docs/eng/glossary.rst

         software as it is originally written (i.e., typed into a computer) by a human in plain text (i.e., human readable alphanumeric characters)."

+    target
+        The system on which the application will ultimately execute.

     task
         This project uses the
         `thread definition of Wikipedia <https://en.wikipedia.org/wiki/Thread_(computing)>`_: